thejeffreystone/setgit/README.md

 Clone this repo or download the setgit bash script to a folder in your path.

+Copy your current ~/.gitconfig to ~/.gitconfig-me
-Copy your current gitconfig to gitconfig-me.
+Copy your current ~/.ssh/config to ~/.ssh/config-me

-Then create your different .gitconfigs appending the name with -sourcename.
-For example .gitconfig-work
+Then create your different git and ssh config files appending the name with -sourcename.
+For example ~/.gitconfig-work and ~/.ssh/config-work

 Running